Winter Break Trips

 Registration Information

-• You will receive confirmation from the Outdoor Programs Directors of what trip you are signed up for or your position on a waiting list within a day of submitting the registration form.
-Please note that due to high interest, you may not end up on your first choice trip and you may end up on a waiting list for a trip.
+• You will receive confirmation from the Outdoor Programs office of what trip you are signed up for or your position on a waiting list within a day of submitting the registration form.
+Please note that due to high interest, you may not end up on your first-choice trip and you may end up on a waiting list for a trip.

-• Because you fill out the registration form does not guarantee you a spot on a trip.
-You will receive confirmation if you are on a trip or on a waiting list.
+• Filling out the registration form does not guarantee you a spot on a trip.
+You will receive confirmation if you are successfully placed on a trip or on a waiting list.

 • If you receive confirmation that you are on a trip, you will have until 5 pm the next day to complete the $70 payment in order to confirm your spot on the trip.